prince62058/Servidorr/replit.md

 **July 11, 2025 - Migration Completion & Video Hero Section:**
 - Successfully migrated project from Replit Agent to Replit environment
 - Removed "Book Your Services" section from homepage as requested
-- Added autoplay hero video background with professional service content
+- Added autoplay hero video background with high-quality 4K service content
 - Integrated video overlay and responsive styling for all devices
+- Video plays automatically with fallback play button for browsers blocking autoplay
+- Enhanced video controls and error handling with console logging
 - All packages properly installed and server running on port 5000
 - Complete migration checklist completed with all items verified